 Recommendation 39.4: Registry System Testing (RST) must be efficient.

-Implementation Guidance 39.5: The testing of Internationalized Domain Name (IDN) tables should be removed if the applicant is using tables that are published by ICANN org.
-To the extent an applicant is proposing tables that are not published by ICANN org, the tables should be reviewed during the evaluation process and the evaluator should utilize IDN tools available at the time of review.
+Implementation Guidance 39.5: The testing of Internationalized Domain Name (IDN) tables should be removed if the applicant is using reference Label Generation Rules published by ICANN.
+To the extent an applicant is proposing tables that are reference Label Generation Rules, the tables should be reviewed during the evaluation process and the evaluator should utilize IDN tools available at the time of review.

 Implementation Guidance 39.6: To the extent practical, RST should not repeat testing that has already taken place during the testing of the RSP (including during RSP pre-evaluation) and should instead emphasize testing of elements that are specific to the application and/or applied-for TLD.
 This guidance is consistent with Recommendation 5.2.a and 5.2.c from ICANN org’s Program Implementation Review Report.